PINEFIELD

 The Pinefield Stream has been set up in response to an increasing interest in local nature and offers visitors to the site an opportunity to see some of the wildlife activities as they actually happen through a live link to YouTube.

-A pan, tilt and zoom (PTZ) camera covers the edge of the wood and site visitors will definitely be able to watch Red Squirrels coming for their free breakfast/lunch/dinner – in fact they never seem to stop!
+A pan, tilt and zoom (PTZ) camera covers the edge of the wood southwest of Pinefield and regularly records Red Squirrels coming for their free breakfast/lunch/dinner – in fact they never seem to stop!
 This camera will also record any nocturnal activity in that area.

 A second PTZ camera will focus on bird feeders during the day and will also record nocturnal activities.

-Other cameras are in place and recordings from these (mainly nocturnal activities) are analysed and made available in the video library, giving site visitors an excellent opportunity to witness some exclusive activities – just click or tap ‘Library‘.
+Recordings from these are analysed and compilations are made available in the video library, giving site visitors an excellent opportunity to witness some exclusive activities – just click or tap ‘Library‘.